BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 wget https://bioinf.uni-greifswald.de/bioinf/partitioned_odb12/Vertebrata.fa.gz

 gunzip Vertebrata.fa.gz

+cd ..

 ```

 #### Example data

 We include a chromosome from our naked mole-rat assembly (plus RNA-seq and ISO-seq data) to try this tutorial.

-This data can be pulled from the zenodo repository associated with this tutorial from ~/data
+These data can be pulled from the zenodo repository associated with this tutorial from ~/data

 ```

 wget https://zenodo.org/records/14962941/files/example_data.tar.gz
 tar -xvzf example_data.tar.gz

 ```

-The last step is building a reference genome for a species.
+The last step in the setup is building a reference genome for a species.
 We provide a markdown to build this reference in "PreprocessReferenceSpecies.md".
 Please move to this markdown to continue building the workflow.